dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 interviews questions”.
 Another reason could be that big companies adopt these puzzles with a "trend" and herd mentality; “if Google does it so should we".

----

-This is more for technological field more than any other and has to do with interviews where the interviewee is asked to solve one puzzle after another.

-There are algorithmic puzzles such as shortest paths, double linked lists, stuff taught in University as part of how operating systems work and programming languages compilation and execution.

-The problem here is that these questions are biased towards people who have just graduated.
-A way most of the time subconsciously to tilt towards candidates that have just graduated.
-This was the response of a company which was accused of age discrimination: "everyone can join, we have an impartial interview process".
-Yes the interview does not do age checks, only it asks questions that are easier to be answered by recent graduates hence young people.

-UK law does not allow you to prefer based on gender, race, age, etc. This is one of the reason we do not put in this country our picture in the CV or mention our sex or similar information in any way.

-So in this case if you want to hire only graduates for any reason, you ask only about this stuff.
-One of us did an MSc at the age of 29 and he was able to ace all these tests.
-But on the other hand the same person after some years away from academia, had problem answering those questions simply because the internals of those algorithms had wean off in memory.

-Update (this came from a listener, loosely translating): This behavior can be attributed to other ways apart from filtering out candidates, even if this happens at the end.
-It can be attributes to a bad choice of an interviewer.
-It can be that a developer has been assigned to do hiring and knowing nothing about it googles "clever questions for programming interviews".
-Another reason has to do with big companies such as Google adopting it mixed with fashion and herd mentality, "if they do it so should I".

 ## You Will Learn the Domain

 It is suggest on and off that by working in a company one will